byby-createsite/1000-css-animations/README.md

 <a href="./beyond-the-fractured-mirror.html">**Beyond the Fractured Mirror**</a> <br/><br/>
 <a href="./fractured-mirrors-of-the-soul-echoes-of-disintegration.html">"Fractured Mirrors of the Soul: Echoes of Disintegration"</a> <br/><br/>
 <a href="./mirrored-echoes-of-disintegration.html">'Mirrored Echoes of Disintegration'</a> <br/><br/>
+<a href="./beneath-the-shattered-facade-unraveling-the-threads-of-identity.html">"Beneath the Shattered Facade: Unraveling the Threads of Identity"</a> <br/><br/>
+<a href="./fractured-echoes-of-self-a-shattered-reflection-of-identity.html">"Fractured Echoes of Self: A Shattered Reflection of Identity"</a> <br/><br/>